Pauan/ar/app/playlist/README.md

 It is assumed that all your playlist files will be kept in a single folder.

-For the sake of this README, I'll assume that folder is called "Templates".
+For the sake of this README, I'll assume that folder is called "nuit".

 Here is the basic usage of the program.
-First, you navigate to the folder which contains all your music, then you run the program with the path to the "Templates" folder as the first argument:
+First, you navigate to the folder which contains all your music, then you run the program with the path to the "nuit" folder as the first argument:

-    cd path/to/Music
+    cd path/to/music
-    playlist path/to/Templates
+    playlist path/to/nuit

 If you give a second argument to the playlist program, it will store the .xspf files there instead of in the current directory:

-    playlist path/to/Templates path/to/Playlists
+    playlist path/to/nuit path/to/xspf

-This will cause the program to scan through the "Templates" folder and use the Nuit playlists defined within to generate .xspf equivalents.
+This will cause the program to scan through the "nuit" folder and use the Nuit playlists defined within to generate .xspf equivalents.
-It will then store those .xspf playlists in the "Playlists" folder.
+It will then store those .xspf playlists in the "xspf" folder.

-To quickly create a playlist, simply create a new file in the "Templates" folder and add some lines which specify the music files to include.
+To quickly create a playlist, simply create a new file in the "nuit" folder and add some lines which specify the music files to include.
 That's it!
 Now just run the program as specified above.